 In early 2008, he led the African Union’s Panel of Eminent African Personalities, which mediated a peaceful resolution to post-election violence in Kenya.
-Today, with his Foundation, Mr Annan devotes considerable time to supporting democracy and elections with integrity.
+Today, with his Foundation, Mr. Koffi Annan devotes considerable time to supporting democracy and elections with integrity.

 From February to August 2012, he was the UN–Arab League Joint Special Envoy for Syria, mandated to seek a resolution to the conflict there.

-Mr. Annan is the founding Chairman of the Alliance for a Green Revolution in Africa (AGRA), which works for a food secure and prosperous Africa by promoting rapid, sustainable agricultural growth based on smallholder farmers.
-AGRA’s programmes invest in soil regeneration and health, improved seeds, access to markets, and building capacity and investment throughout the agricultural value-chain.
+Mr. Koffi Annan is the founding Chairman of the Alliance for a Green Revolution in Africa (AGRA).
+Which works for a food secure and prosperous Africa by promoting rapid, sustainable agricultural growth based on smallholder farmers.
+AGRA’s programs invest in soil regeneration and health.
+It improved seeds, access to markets, and building capacity and investment throughout the agricultural value chain.

 He chairs the African Progress Panel, which advocates at the highest level for equitable and sustainable development in Africa.
-The Panel includes distinguished individuals from the public and private sector and publishes an annual Africa progress report.
+The Panel includes distinguished individuals from the public and private sectors.
+And publishes an annual Africa progress report.

 In 2013, Koffi Annan became chair of the Elders, a group of retired world diplomats who meet regularly and plan discreet interventions in world conflicts, founded by Nelson Mandela.

 Subscribe for Updates